 If you’re a runner, you’re probably aware of the importance of maintaining good heart health.
 After all, a healthy cardiovascular system is essential for delivering oxygen to your muscles to help you perform at your peak.
 But did you know that there’s a specific type of training that can help you improve your heart health and endurance?
-That training is called Zone 2 training, and we’ll explain what it is, how it works, and how you can implement it in your own running routine.
+That training is called Zone 2 training, and in this post, we’ll explain what it is, how it works, and how you can implement it in your own running routine.

 Before we dive into Zone 2 training, let’s take a quick look at how the cardiovascular system works.
 Your heart is a muscle that pumps blood throughout your body, delivering oxygen and nutrients to your cells and carrying away waste products.
 The amount of oxygen your body can use during exercise is called your aerobic capacity, and this is directly related to your cardiovascular health.

 There are a number of factors that can affect your heart health, including genetics, age, and lifestyle habits such as smoking and poor nutrition.
 However, regular exercise, particularly cardiovascular exercise like running, is one of the best things you can do to improve your heart health and reduce your risk of heart disease.

 Heart rate zones are used to determine the intensity of exercise based on heart rate.
 Zone 2 is defined as the heart rate range between 60-70% of your maximum heart rate.
 This zone is characterized by moderate intensity, where you can maintain a conversation without gasping for breath.
 Zone 2 training involves running within this heart rate range for extended periods to improve your aerobic capacity and endurance.

 Establishing Your Zone 2 Heart Rate